2018 Calendar & Holiday Schedule

 Mother’s Day Tea, May 13, 11-4:00 There will be a special menu for the day, and complimentary flowers for every mum.
 Seating is limited, and reservations are required.

 May 17 & May 24 – Botanical Illustration with Eva Alexander.
-5:30 to 7:30 pm.
+EVENT CANCELLED, WILL BE RESCHEDULED.
 With careful observation and the benefit of illustration techniques you will, under her experienced tutelage, gain skill in how to capture the essence of plants, using simple pen and pencil.
 This two-part workshop meets later in the day, when the garden is quiet. $45 (plus additional $15 for materials if needed, by advance request.)

 June 10, 17, 24 and July 1 – Jude’s Bee Garden Volunteer Project – on four Sunday mornings, from 10 –12 am.
 It was Judith’s great desire to install a new demonstration bee garden here, and we could use your help making it a reality.
 Laying out and preparing paths, beds, and nesting habitat, planting annuals and perennials, helping with fencing, there will be tasks for all.
 I intend that this be educational, and fun too!
 Please contact Rachel for info.